 In the Redirect Behavior section, you can flag the option to redirect the learner back to the Learning Plan page after completing any course inside a learning plan.
 When this option is enabled, the redirection does not work if the last training material in the course is played in fullscreen mode.
 Should this happen, the learner will be redirected to the course page and not to the learning plan page.
 Press Save Changes to confirm your selection.

 Creating a Learning Plan

-- After First Course Access.
-The number of days are calculated from the first time a user accesses the course or learning plan.
-For learning plans, this means a user’s first access for any course inside the learning plan.
+- After first course access.
+The number of days is calculated from the first time a user accesses any course in the learning plan.

 - After Being Enrolled in the Learning Plan.
-The number of days are calculated at the time of the user’s enrollment.
-If a user is waiting to be approved into a course or learning plan (due to a pending E-Commerce payment or waiting for Admin approval), the validity period starts from the date of the approved enrollment.
-If you flag this option, along with the option to also update all enrollments expiration dates where users already started this course, then your LMS will perform an expiration date recalculation based on enrollment dates, rather than the first course access date.
+The number of days is calculated from the user’s enrollment date.
+If a user is waiting to be approved in the learning plan (due to a pending E-Commerce payment or waiting for Admin approval), the validity period starts from the date the enrollment is approved.

 Certificates for learning plans are issued only when a user has completed ALL of the courses within a learning plan.
 This also applies if a learner is only enrolled in a few, but not all, of the courses within a learning plan.

 Also note that when removing the association between a learning plan and a certificate, all of the users who obtained the certificate by completing the learning plan will lose the certificate.
 Be careful when performing this action.